pietgeursen/sbot-gathering/README.md

 })
 ```

-## How messages are published
+## How gathering messages work

 A gathering message is extremely simple.
-It is only has type `gathering`.
-Location, time, description etc are all seperate messages that link to the gathering message.
-This makes for an easily extendable set of messages.
+It is little more than intent to have a `gathering`.
+Location, time, description etc are all `about` messages that link to the gathering message.
+Hopefully we can reuse these about messages to add metadata on completely different things.
+Examples could be publishing a location message about a pub or a photo.

 ## API